My Daughter’s Emotional Floods – and the Unseen Damage Left Behind

 When my daughter is overwhelmed with anger or frustration – what we call emotional flooding – I take extra care to let her know she is loved with these strategies.

-The intense and sudden screaming coming from my 8 year old might have suggested a giant, poisonous snake bite.
+The intense and sudden screaming coming from my 8 year old might have suggested a giant, lethal snake bite.
 Or a house fire.
 Perhaps even an alien abduction.
 But, no, the actual event preceding the scream heard ‘round the world was… wait for it… being told to take a shower.

 But not one minute later, she happily hopped into the shower while laughing at something funny her baby brother was doing – with zero acknowledgment of the explosion just moments before.